Unit Guide for Daily Warm-Ups

 Week 1

-• Tuesday: Who had more power during this time?
+• Tuesday: Who gained political power during this time, and who did not?

-• Thursday: Who was hurt by westward expansion?
+• Thursday: Which groups were harmed by westward expansion?

-• Friday: Name one cause of growing tension in the country.
+• Friday: Name one cause of growing sectional tension.

 Week 2

-• Monday: Why did slavery divide the country?
+• Monday: Why did slavery create division between regions?

 Unit 4: Civil War and Reconstruction